Developing Core Skills

 Properly format forms

-Electronic forms are more accessibile than paper forms or PDFs that need to be downloaded and then uploaded when completed.
+Electronic forms are more accessible than paper forms or PDFs that need to be downloaded and then uploaded when completed.
 However, they must be created with accessibility in mind.

 Keyboard-only access should be logical and provide clear focus